pydata/bottleneck/doc/source/reference.rst

 Reduce
 ------

-Functions the reduce the input array along the specified axis.
+Functions that reduce the input array along the specified axis.

 ------------